UK Digital Skills Taskforce report on the state of the digital nation

-The digital skills of the UK are increasingly on the political agenda with a growing message being expressed that there is more that could be done to build the skills of the workforce to make the most of the economic opportunities of digital.
+The digital skills of the UK are increasingly on the political agenda with a growing feeling being expressed that there is more that could be done to build the skills of the workforce to make the most of the economic opportunities of digital.

 There is much to unpick in this agenda and what it means for education and training.
 Whether we should be trying to prepare young people for an uncertain future or concentrate on basic skills for the present, just how much existing jobs are likely to be automated and how we compete in an interconnected world are just a few of the issues behind the assumption that digital is the answer to the challenges we face.